thekiwi/ksql-lint/README.md

 0: Linting was successful and there are no errors.

 1: Linting was successful and there is at least one linting error.

+## ANTLR version

+This CLI currently uses ANTLR 4.12.
+To upgrade, it requires changing both the `package.json` dependency AND the Docker image tag used in `generate.sh`.